mik-jozef/chalk/spec-notes.md

-  interacting coroutines happen to be in different threads? no empty statement (`;`), use empty block `{}` instead user-defined canonical type conversions? no named parameter calls
+  interacting coroutines happen to be in different threads? no empty statement (`;`), use empty block `{}` instead user-defined canonical type conversions? can multiple immutable values in value-typed variables share the same address? function and type template overloading must work across scopes no named parameter calls
 `T t = undefined` should not be unsafe code, it should just error if variable is
   - written to if not known whether defined